lordukthar/asynchdropwizard/README.md

 Create a shell with dummy service returning JSON and delay 5 seconds and log, done

-Add liquebase
+Add liquebase done

-Add proper test with Mockito
+Add proper test with Mockito not done

-protect post/put/delete resource with basic auth and filter handling
+protect post/put/delete resource with basic auth and filter handling done

+Add header

+uid:chief-wizard/password:secret and add that Auth header when doing post/put/delete

-inject values into config depending on environment
+inject values into config depending on environment done

 add GUI